B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/ComputeDistances.rst

     -o, --output-directory    (Required) Path to the output directory where the process will store intermediate and final results.

     --m, --method             (Optional) Distance method used to compute the distance matrix.
-The module supports the hamming, jaccard and loci (number of loci not shared) methods (default: hamming).
+The module supports the hamming, jaccard, loci (number of loci not shared), and core (number of different alleles for core loci) methods. (default: hamming).

     --outfmt, --output-format (Optional) Output format for the distance matrix (upper_triangular, lower_triangular, symmetric, table)
                               (default: upper_triangular).